EliphasNUIT/GW2-Elite-Insights-Parser/README.md

+I'm working directly on https://github.com/baaron4/GW2-Elite-Insights-Parser for 2.X .
+This repository contains a lot of prototypes for 3.0 which most likely never happen with me due to my growing dislike of the state of the game.

 ## Contact
 For quick questions, discussions or other conversation that isn't an issue feel free to join an open discord channel: https://discord.gg/dCDEPXx